-Diagnostic Tests, X-rays, Radiation Therapy (includes surgical dressings, splints, casts and other devices)
+Diagnostic Tests, X-rays, Radiation Therapy (includes

-For Medicare-covered services, see the "Outpatient diagnostic tests and therapeutic services and supplies" section of this Benefits Chart for coverage information.
+Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) surgical dressings, splints, casts and other devices) For Medicare-covered services, see the "Outpatient diagnostic tests and therapeutic services and supplies" section of this Benefits Chart for coverage information.
+Dadietus, comices See also the "Telehealth" section of this Benefits Chart.